tornadocashcommunity/tornadocash.cash-relayer/README.md

 # Relayer for Tornado Cash [![Build Status](https://github.com/tornadocash/relayer/workflows/build/badge.svg)](https://github.com/tornadocash/relayer/actions) [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/tornadocash/relayer?logo=docker&logoColor=%23FFFFFF&sort=semver)](https://hub.docker.com/repository/docker/tornadocash/relayer)

-__*Tornado Cash was sanctioned by the US Treasury on 08/08/2022, this makes it illegal for US citizens to interact with Tornado Cash and all of it's associated deloyed smart contracts.
+__*Tornado Cash was sanctioned by the US Treasury on 08/08/2022, this makes it illegal for US citizens to interact with Tornado Cash and all of it's associated deployed smart contracts.
 Please understand the laws where you live and take all necessary steps to protect and anonomize yourself.__

-__*It is recommended to run your Relayer on a VPS instnace ([Virtual Private Server](https://njal.la/)).
+__*It is recommended to run your Relayer on a VPS instance ([Virtual Private Server](https://njal.la/)).
 Ensure SSH configuration is enabled for security, you can find information about SSH keygen and management [here](https://www.ssh.com/academy/ssh/keygen).__

 ## Deploy with docker-compose (recommended)